-Bjørn Keyn, a talented organist, violinist, choral and orchestral conductor, has held several music positions in Seventh-day Adventist schools and churches in Europe and the United States during a career that spanned 37 years.
-He has served as a conductor of more than fifty choirs and been primary conductor for seven symphony orchestras in addition to numerous orchestras for special occasions such as music festivals, seminars, congresses, and the performance of significant choral works.
+Bjorn Keyn, a talented organist, violinist, choral and orchestral conductor, held several music positions in Seventh-day Adventist schools and churches in Europe and the United States during a career that spanned 37 years.
+He served as a conductor of more than fifty choirs and was primary conductor for seven symphony orchestras in addition to numerous orchestras for special occasions such as music festivals, seminars, congresses, and the performance of significant choral works.

-Keyn was born in Oslo, Norway, one of five children born to Gerhard and Aslaug Skilbrigt Keyn.
+Keyn was born in Oslo, Norway, on December 21, 1925, one of five children born to Gerhard and Aslaug Skilbrigt Keyn.
 Their home was filled with singing and the sound of musical instruments during their childhood years, and although his parents were untrained natural musicians, they gave their children opportunities for formal music study.

 In 1951, Keyn traveled to the United States where he attended Washington Missionary College, now Washington Adventist University, and also served as the choir director of the Silver Springs, Maryland, Seventh-day Adventist Church.
 He then attended Emmanuel Missionary College, now Andrews University, completing a B.A. in music in 1953.
 Following graduation he taught at San Fernando Valley Academy in California and conducted the choir at the North Hollywood SDA church.

 In 1955 he returned to Norway, where he spent three years as principal of the Oslo SDA Church School and again conducted the OAYC.
 In 1958, he was invited to direct the choir at Newbold College in England, a position he would hold for the next five years.
 While there, he was certified as a Fellow of Trinity College London (FTCL).